© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hall Close moated manorial complex is a scheduled monument protected by Historic England under reference 1018540.
 View the official record →

-Hall Close is a moated manorial complex situated in Lincolnshire, England, representing a form of settlement organisation characteristic of the medieval period.
+Hall Close moated manorial complex is a medieval earthwork monument located in Lincolnshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018540.

 Hall Close moated manorial complex is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018540.